Other : The Tomb Raider Website

 Tomb Raider 1

 The very first Tomb Raider website.
 It is the US version (as it links to Eidos Interactive. com, not to mention the animated Gif starts with a US release date), and probably the only UK version there ever was (it appears that the first UK site is in 2000 and it is linked to the Eidos Interactive website).
-The first capture of it on Web Archive is dated to December 26th 1996, so it is quite close to the game's release.
+It opened in December 1996, as confirmed by the old fansite 'TR Archives', the first capture of it on Web Archive is dated to December 26th 1996, so it is quite close to the game's release.
 Links include Reviews/Quotes regarding the game, Screenshots and Demos, Storyline and Game Features.
 Sadly, you can't use them now.

 The next capture date is of January 27th 1997, and there is a slight change to what you can see.
 Pages have been merged together and the links now include Reviews/Quotes regarding the game, Screenshots/Demos/Contests, Storyline/Features and Lara's Page & Calendar.
 Again, you can't use them now but you can use the web archive to find the pages, though on most of them, there isn't anything to see.
 You can however see links to sound clips and video clips that players would've been treated to.